PKizzle/dns/cmd/atomdns/handlers/dbsqlite/README.md

 ## Description

 The _dbsqlite_ handler reads zone data from a data and serves that to clients.
 If the database contains signatures (i.e. is signed using DNSSEC), correct DNSSEC answers are returned.
 Only NSEC is suppored.
+You can create the database completely off-line, if it holds the correct data, _dbsqlite_ will happily serve from it.

 The _sign_ handler does _not_ support databases, so you need something like ldns-signzone to sign and resign your zones and put the generated records in the datebase.
 The database needs a custom collation, which means